THE Bushmaster COURSE (5 days)

 Cost: $750 per person.
 6 person Max.
 3 person minimum to run course.
 Meals included

-Dates: October 21-25 (3 spots left) Location: Los Coyotes Indian Reservation, San Diego, California Address: 2300 Camino San Ignacio, Warner Springs, CA 92086.
+2017 dates: October 21-25 (2 spots left), November 10-14 2018 dates: April 21-25, May 19-23Note: $50 price increase for 2018 courses Location: Los Coyotes Indian Reservation, San Diego, California Address: 2300 Camino San Ignacio, Warner Springs, CA 92086.
 We meet at the guard hut located at the main entrance gate at 9am.
 We finish around 11 am (on day 5).
+Do you have a transport problem or paying in one transaction?
+Contact us about our free shuttle service from San Diego or for other payment options.

-The most comprehensive wilderness survival and bushcraft course in California that will take you to an advanced level of self reliance.
+3 days of comprehensive survival and bushcraft training that will prepare you for the last 2 days spent solo in the wild applying the learned skills with just a knife.
+Advance your level of self reliance in the wilderness to a higher level.
 We combine the most effective survival skills, bushcraft, First-Aid and navigation techniques and pass them on to you in desert and temperate forest terrains.

 Survival training in the California wilderness...no shower facilities, no modern toilets, seclusion, and no experience required - just full immersion with nature.

 Not only have we loaded this course with bushcraft skills but there is an element of progression involved.
-Students will be taught to work with natural materials and less modern tools throughout the course until the grand finale - you will apply the learned skills to survive by yourself for one night in the wilderness with only a knife, primitive tools you have made, and the survival / bushcraft skills you gained over the previous 4 days.
+Students will be taught to work with natural materials and less modern tools throughout the course until the grand finale - you will apply the learned skills to survive by yourself for 2 days and one night in the wilderness with only a knife, primitive tools you have made, and the survival / bushcraft skills you gained over the previous 3 days.

 Not sure what to expect on this course?
 Watch a short video of us in the field!